-We sift through the research to identify what's most important to you and your users then recommend how best to deliver something that strikes the right balance before anyone starts spending large amounts of your budget on design and development.
+We identify what's most important to you and your users then demonstrate how best to deliver something that strikes the right balance before anyone starts spending large amounts of your budget on design and development.

 Working with your mum has given clarity to my website planning and helped me to fully engage a diverse range of stakeholders in the process.